 So, what’s the big deal?

 The WHO method looks at four main things: Outcomes, Competencies, Motivation, and Fit.
-It’s not just about what a person can do, but why they do it and how they’d fit into your company culture.
+It’s not just about what a person can do, but why they do it and how they'd align with your team's work environment and values.

 In this guide, we’ll walk you through the WHO method and show you how to use it.